SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ``iobs_samp_em = 100`` specifies the sampling number for time steps.
 In this case, output files are generated every 100 steps.

 ``obs_loc_em(1,:) = 0.0d0, 0.0d0, 0.0d0`` specifies the coordinate of the current source.

+``obs_plane_em(1) = 'y'`` determines to output the electrmagnetic fields on the planes (xy, yz, and xz-planes) for the observation point.
+This option must be ``'y'`` for generating animation files by using SALMON utilities: https://salmon-tddft.jp/utilities.html.

 See &maxwell in :any:`List of all input keywords <List of all input keywords>` for more information.